dhelonious/BuildSystemTerminal/README.md

 ## Features

-### Syntax highlighting
+### Build Results panel

 BuildSystemTerminal provides some basic syntax highlighting for the Build Results panel.
-Most of the scopes being used should be defined in any color scheme.
+Most of the scopes being used should be defined in any colour scheme.
 However, some special syntax scopes are used:
 * `message.success.console`
 * `message.error.console`

 This feature can be disabled with the boolean key `"syntax"` in the user settings.

+Note that the Build Results panel is hidden by default.
+You can enable it by setting `"show_panel_on_build"` either in your user settings file or directly in the build system definition.
+If no errors occur the Build Results panel is closed when the terminal is closed.
+Use `"hide_panel_without_errors"` to change this behaviour.

 ### Input prompt